 Herring—they aren’t just for eating.
-Besides being the favorite snack for Northern Europe and Minnesota, they are great little weather forecasters.
+Besides being a favorite snack for northern Europe and Minnesota, they are great little weather forecasters.
 See how these fish predict the weather!

-The secret to their success is that they are warm water fish that swim north in springtime.
+The secret to herring’s “forecasting” success is that they are warm water fish that only swim north in springtime.

 First the water gets warm, then they migrate north.
 About the time that you hear reports that they have arrived, the heat from the water flows inland.

 Several years ago, for example, the herring arrived north about six weeks early.
 So did the warm spring weather, encouraging gardeners to start planting five to six weeks early.
 Other Atlantic sea animals arrived early as well.
 Seals, who like to munch on herring, arrived early in New England and cheerfully began to deliver their pups early as well.

 Scientists have known the relationship between herring and warm water and it has really been helpful.
 You see, the Scandinavians LOVE pickled herring and have over 500 years of fishing records.
 By going over these records, scientists have learned when the Atlantic was warm and when it cooled off.
 Herring – weathermen, historians and lunch!

 Does this mean that early warm-ups in spring will also be a repeat of the above-average pollen counts in 2020, 2018, 2017 and 2016?
 Perhaps but the rel reason we’re seeing above-average years for allergies has more to do with the rising average temperatures—which are also leading to longer allergy seasons.

 After a cold February, the Spring outlook calls for warmer-than-normal temperatures across most of the nation over the next month.
 See the Almanac’s Spring Weather Predictions.